 - Directed vocal exercises: This aspect of therapy deals with individualized exercise programs developed for each patient that are continually monitored during sessions and modified as needed.

 Specialized Voice Therapy

-Dr. Rosow says that professional voice users, also known as “vocal athletes”, should give their voices the same care that athletes give their bodies by following good vocal practices and preventive measures.
-If those don’t work, a thorough evaluation at a voice center can diagnose the problem and provide targeted treatments.
+Dr. Rosow says that professional voice users, also known as “vocal athletes”, should give their voices the same care that athletes give their bodies.
+A thorough evaluation at a voice center can diagnose the problem and provide targeted treatments.

 It’s important to get a medical diagnosis before seeking out the assistance from a speech language pathologist, both to identify the problem and to make sure your insurance covers treatment.

 A 2016 study conducted at the University of Miami found that voice-related absenteeism among public school teachers costs Miami-Dade County $1 million per year.